MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-ecosystem.md

 - Webpages where you need more customization than the [embeddable Web Chat channel][WebChat] offers
 - Service-to-service applications

-## What are the steps to configure Web Chat for Azure Government?
+## What are the steps to configure Web Chat and Direct Line for Azure Government?

-The steps to configure Web Chat for Azure Government are identical from public Azure.
-What is required to run Web Chat on Azure Government is to set the [domain](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/bundle/src/createDirectLine.js#L6) to the Azure Government url because the [default domain](https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L456) is the public Azure, not Azure Government.
-Please also note that the public Azure url (`https://webchat.botframework.com/v3/directline`) is different from Azure Government url (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat configuration.
+The steps to configure Web Chat and Direct Line for Azure Government are identical from public Azure.
+What is required to run them on Azure Government is to set the [domain](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/bundle/src/createDirectLine.js#L6) to the Azure Government url because the [default domain](https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L456) is public Azure, not Azure Government.
+Please also note that the public Azure url (`https://webchat.botframework.com/v3/directline`) is different from Azure Government url (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat and Direct Line configuration.

-For example:
+Here is an example to add the domain of the Azure Government url in an example html file:

 ```html
 <body>